SLO

 What is mystical death?
 Does one still live?

 Regarding Magdalena, we must look at mystical death in the context of joining with Christ's suffering and co-experiencing His death on the cross.
 This occurred on Good Friday at three o'clock.
-At that time, Magdalena was in spirit present at Calvary and also relived a part of Jesus' suffering.
+At that time, Magdalena was present at Calvary in spirit and also relived a part of Jesus' suffering.
 This suffering was reflected also in her body.
-When Jesus died, her body also became similar to a dead body, except that she did still breath and her heart gently beat.
+When Jesus died, her body also became similar to a dead body, except that she continued to breath and her heart beat gently.
 Her body remained without movement until Easter Sunday morning, when there followed mystical resurrection.
 More about this can be read in the book: “Magdalena Gornik”.

 What is the stigmata?